stevana/armstrong-distributed-systems/docs/erlang-is-not-about.md

 Shortly after, still in 2002, Joe starts writing his PhD thesis at the Swedish Institute of Computer Science (SICS).
 Joe was born 1950, so he was probably 52 years old at this point.
-The topic of the thesis is *Making reliable distributed systems in the presence of software errors* and it was finsihed the year after in 2003.
+The topic of the thesis is *Making reliable distributed systems in the presence of software errors* and it was finished the year after in 2003.

 It's quite an unusual thesis in many ways.
 For starters, most theses are written